How to use a combination square set

 - The scriber can mark the material but on wood use a carpenter’s pencil or a utility knife.

 - The knife give a finer mark and is very good when marking cross grain.

 What is a Combination Square – Recommendation

 The best combination square set is the Sterratt Combination Square is considered in the trade to be the best unit available.
-Invented in 1877 and the Starrett Company was formed in 1880 and has stood the test of time.
+First of all invented in 1877.
+As a result the Starrett Company formed in 1880.
+Therefore has stood the test of time.

-If your need for a combination square is limited and you consider the cost of the Starrett can not be justified.
+So you have a low requirement for a combination square.
+Hence you consider the cost of the Starrett unjustified.